Florin

-The Florentine florin was a gold coin (in Italian Fiorino d'oro) struck from 1252 to 1533 with no significant change in its design or metal content standard during that time.
+The Florentine florin was a gold coin (fiorino d'oro) struck from 1252 to 1533 with no significant change in its design or metal content standard during that time.

-It had 54 grains (multiply 54) of nominally pure or 'fine' gold with a purchasing power difficult to estimate (and variable) but ranging according to social grouping and perspective from approximately 140 to 1,000 modern US dollars.
+It had 54 grains (multiply 54) of nominally pure or 'fine' gold, worth approximately €450 (Note: 3.54 g × ~€125/g (May 2026 value of 24k gold)= ~€443) in today's gold value.
+However, the modern equivalent of the purchasing power of the coin is closer to approximately €800–1,500.
+(Note: In 15th-century Florence, one florin could represent several days’ wages for an unskilled worker.
+One scholarly article notes that a florin in the 1420s bought about 8 days of unskilled labour.
+So by a wage-comparison method, it would be >€800–€1,500 today.
+It is difficult to estimate precisely (and variable) but ranging according to social grouping and perspective.)
 The name of the coin comes from the Giglio bottonato (it), the floral emblem of the city, which is represented at the head of the coin.

 History

-The fiorino d'oro (gold florin) was minted in the Republic of Florence after the sack of Constantinople by the Fourth Crusade disrupted the minting of fine gold coins in the Byzantine Empire.
+The fiorino d'oro was minted in the Republic of Florence after the sack of Constantinople by the Fourth Crusade disrupted the minting of fine gold coins in the Byzantine Empire.
 It came to be accepted across Europe like the Byzantine Solidus had been.

+The first minting of the florin occurred in 1252 in Florence and Genoa.
+The golden coin was 3.49 g and had a diameter of 19.9 mm.
+At the time the value of the florin was equal to the lira of 20 shillings (soldi), with a shilling divided into 12 pfennigs (piccoli).
+However, by 1500 the florin had appreciated; seven lire amounted to one florin.

 The territorial usage of the lira and the florin often overlapped; where the lira was used for smaller transactions (wages, food purchases), the florin was for larger transactions such as those used in dowries, international trade or for tax-related matters.

-The first minting of the florin occurred in 1252.
-At the time the value of the florin was equal to the lira, but by 1500 the florin had appreciated; seven lire amounted to one florin.

 In the 14th century, about 150 European states and local coin-issuing authorities made their own copies of the florin.
 The most important of these was the Hungarian forint, because the Kingdom of Hungary was a major source of European gold (until mining in the New World began to contribute to the supply in the 16th and 17th centuries, most of the gold used in Europe came from Africa).